KKostya/simple_jucaml/README.md

 # simple_jucaml
-A very simple Jupiter kernel for OCaml
+A very simple Jupyter kernel for OCaml

 # Compilation
 You'll need `Yojson`, `Nocrypto` and `ZMQ` bindings for OCaml.
 It also relies